Church Hosting Duggar Family For Marriage Retreat Responds To Feedback

 A photo posted by Renee's Bridal (@renees_bridal) on

-He also blogged about meeting the Duggar family, and was highly complimentary, adding that he has

-…seen both iterations of their show and have always found them to be interesting, unique and well, pretty cool.
+He also blogged about meeting the Duggar family, and was highly complimentary, adding that he has “…seen both iterations of their show and have always found them to be interesting, unique and well, pretty cool.”

 This stands in sharp contrast to last summer, when a frozen yogurt shop posted an image of Jeremy Vuolo, Jinger Duggar, and Michelle and Jim Bob Duggar at their establishment.
 Sweet Loring later deleted the image and posted an update, declaring “We do not support the views of the Duggar family,” after backlash from customers.